Our Cats

 Archie is an adult neutered male Brown Tabby DSH.
 Archie has had to fight to stay alive on the streets.
 As a result, he is FIV positive.
 Below is more information on FIV.
-He is a really sweet guy who needs a home with no other kitties and probably no dogs.
+He is a really sweet guy who could go to a home with other cats but probably no dogs.
 Most FIV positive cats live long healthy lives - we hope someone will give Archie a second chance.
+Archie is currently in a foster home.

 Jinx is a 9 year old neutered male Black and White DSH.
 Jinx and Rose came in together.
 They are both very nice and easy-going cats.
 They are good with children, dogs and other cats.
 They are great together if you are looking for two companions!